 I need information about...

 Concussion is also known as mild traumatic brain injury (MTBI).
 It is often caused by a blow to the head, or a fall.
 You may have been unconscious for a few seconds or minutes after the injury.
 Or maybe you were dazed, confused, or “saw stars.”
 After this, you thought you were OK.
 Now, weeks or months later, you’re having symptoms that may be caused by a concussion.
-The good news is that these symptoms will likely go away on their own.
+The good news is that, in most people, these symptoms will likely go away on their own.
 Most people with a concussion recover fully, with no need for treatment.

 A concussion is a mild form of brain injury.
-It usually can’t be found with imaging tests.
 In some cases, the effects of a concussion go away within days of the injury.
-In others, symptoms may continue for up to 6 months or even longer.
+In others, symptoms may continue for a few months.
 Fortunately, a concussion is temporary.
 Even when symptoms stay for months, they do go away over time.
-If they don't, or if your symptoms are worse, contact your health care provider.
+If they don't, or if your symptoms are worse, contact your healthcare provider.

 You may have noticed some of these symptoms:

 Irritability and other changes in behavior